 Each rotation has specific clinical competency requirements which are listed on the psychomotor evaluation for each rotation area.
-The technologists (clinical instructor) will complete an affective and performance (psychomotor) evaluation at the end of each rotation on the student.
+The medical laboratory scientist (clinical instructor) will complete an affective and performance (psychomotor) evaluation at the end of each rotation on the student.
 The Clinical Coordinator/MLS Faculty and the student will be able to review the evaluation.
-Upon completion of the clinical rotation, students are required to evaluate the technologist and the rotation.
+Upon completion of the clinical rotation, students are required to evaluate the clinical faculty and the rotation.